- Watch musicians, acrobats, and snake charmers in Jemaa el-Fna Square

 Day 4: Hidden oases and Aït Benhaddou Kasbah

 Rise early to witness a Saharan sunrise, before exploring more of the Desert.
 There is the option to rent a sandboard and test your skills on the dunes, join a quad ATV tour, or relax by a pool.
-Afterwards, head to nearby Khemliya (or Khamlia) to wander this traditional Saharan village and enjoy drumming music and dancing.
+Afterward, head to nearby Khemliya (or Khamlia) to wander this traditional Saharan village and enjoy drumming music and dancing.
 Make your way west, stopping in Rissani to visit the livestock auction and the "donkey parking lot" or to check out Maison Touareg, a storehouse of authentic handicrafts, including carpets, jewelry, pewter, and leather goods.
-Continue west towards Ouarzazate, driving past umbrella-shaped acacia trees before lunching in Alnif.
+Continue west toward Ouarzazate, driving past umbrella-shaped acacia trees before lunching in Alnif.
 From there, travel through the verdant Draa Valley stopping to pick up a box of fresh dates from the local date palmery.

 In the early afternoon, reach the UNESCO-protected kasbah of Aït Benhaddou.
-Wander the maze-like lanes and passageways passing by 11th-century buildings before climbing up to the old Granary — a perfect spot to admire Aït Benhaddou and the surrounding area.
+Wander the maze-like lanes and passageways passing by 11th-century buildings before climbing up to the old Granary—a perfect spot to admire Aït Benhaddou and the surrounding area.
 Keep an eye out for the ancient camel caravan trade routes that once connected the Sahara and Marrakech.
 As you continue to explore Aït Benhaddou, movie and Game of Thrones enthusiasts will enjoy visiting sites featured in the epic HBO series as well as movies like Gladiator, Lawrence of Arabia, and The Jewel of the Nile.
 Stay the night in an old Kasbah converted into an auberge and enjoy wandering the small streets after the day-crowds have long since left.
 Eat dinner on a terrace overlooking the river and valley below.

 Day 5: Tizi n'Tichka Pass over the High Atlas mountains to Marrakech

 Say goodbye to Aït Benhaddou, though not before rising early to explore more of the Kasbah before the crowds start filtering in.
 Return to Marrakech through the Tizi n'Tichka Pass for your second opportunity to appreciate the stunning views from the top of the Pass.
-Descend the north facing slopes of the High Atlas and notice the dramatic change in climate and landscape as you leave the arid climate behind.
+Descend the north-facing slopes of the High Atlas and notice the dramatic change in climate and landscape as you leave the arid climate behind.
 After the quiet of the mountains and the desert, soon you will be in the midst of the hustle and bustle of vibrant Marrakech.

 Depending on your energy level and timing, explore Marrakech as you like.
 Some additional options to consider are the Almoravid Koubba, the only intact Almoravid monument, the Marrakech Museum, housed in the Dar Mnebbi Palace (19th century) with a collection of sculptures and Moroccan artwork, or the Museum of Moroccan Arts and Crafts, known for its extensive woodwork collection.
 Or if you prefer, stay close to your accommodation and relax in one of the many cafés that surround Jemaa el-Fna for a warm tagine meal and an overview of the lively square.